-Public exhibition of the Review of Environmental Factors provided an important opportunity for members of the community to have a say in relation to this activity proposed by the NSW National Parks and Wildlife Service (NPWS).
-Comments closed 2 September 2019.
+Public exhibition of the Review of Environmental Factors (REF) provided an important opportunity for members of the community to have a say about this activity proposed by the NSW National Parks and Wildlife Service (NPWS).
+The REF was available for comment from 2 August to 2 September 2019.

 The Snowies Iconic Walk is an important project set within one of the most significant and biodiverse national parks in Australia.
 Kosciuszko National Park contains a diverse array of ecological, cultural and recreational values within unique alpine and subalpine ecosystems.

 The Snowies Iconic Walk project proposed construction of new tracks, and upgrades to existing tracks, to deliver a world-class walking trail through stunning alpine scenery that links the 5 existing resort villages at Thredbo, Charlotte Pass, Guthega, Perisher and Lake Crackenback.
 The walk will strengthen the appeal of New South Wales as a walking destination and provide opportunities for a more diverse range of visitors to enjoy our spectacular national parks.

 Three sections of track will be constructed to complement the existing tracks around Mount Kosciuszko and the Main Range: